Alopecia Areata Treatment

 Polycystic ovary syndrome is common cause of alopecia

-The disproportion of sex hormones in patients with PCOS influence grow of hair and causes hair loss.
+The disproportion of sex hormones in patients with PCOS influences the growth of hair and causes hair loss.
 This form of alopecia often accompanied by hirsutism, menstrual disorders, infertility, etc.

 What are the symptoms of alopecia?

-Symptoms of alopecia may vary depending on the individual constitution of a patient, the cause of the disease and the pattern of baldness.
-The most common form of hair loss represented by one or a few “naked” spots on the skin of the head.
+Symptoms of alopecia may vary depending on the individual patient’s constitution, the cause of the disease, and the pattern of baldness.
+The most common form of hair loss is represented by one or a few “naked” spots on the skin of the head.
 These patches can be different in shape (round, oval) and in size (from the size of a quarter to the size of a coaster).
 These patches grow in size fast and without any sensation.
-A person who has patches of alopecia may not even know about them until somebody (hairdresser, parents, spouse, etc.) pay attention to this baldness.
-They develop quite quickly.
+A person who has patches of alopecia may not even know about them until somebody (hairdresser, parents, spouse, etc.) pays attention to this baldness.
+They develop rapidly.
 A relative, friend or hairdresser may be the first person to notice the bald patch or patches.

 What is the outlook (prognosis) for people with alopecia?